jrhackett/dnd-5e-api/README.md

 ## Roadmap

-* Add users to both the server and UI
+* Add users and sessions to both the server and UI
 * Custom spells in the UI
 * More robust filtering
-* More organized spellbook
+* More organized spellbook views
 * Secure deployment strategy
-* GraphQL
+* Compare spells by some heuristic

 ## Credits